Confessions of a Cholera Girl

 (23:28 – 23:33)

 Yeah.
-Well, they would have to like miss the whole city.
+Well, they’d have to like miss the whole city.
 Any stagnant water mosquitoes will like find and breed in.

 (23:33 – 23:37)

 No, that makes a lot of sense.
-I just, wow, I did not think about it.
+I just, wow, I didn’t think about it.
 Yeah, no, no.

 (23:37 – 23:44)

 They have like the whole city to like compensate for.
-Right, because you probably cannot drive down these roads.
-And so, you would need to go by air.
+Right, because you probably can’t drive down these roads.
+And so you would need to go by air.

 (23:44 – 23:58)

-Yeah, they are swampy, but then just little puddles that are going to like form in people’s yards need to be addressed too.
-Or you are going to have like outstandingly large mosquito populations.
+Yeah, they’re swampy, but then just little puddles that are going to like form in people’s yards need to be addressed too.
+Or you’re going to have like outstandingly large mosquito populations.
 And West Nile virus is known to circulate like within the mosquitoes in Houston.

 (23:58 – 24:11)